temporalio/documentation/docs/learning-paths/background-checks/cli-reference.md

 **Output:**

-If successful the output will show "Accepted".
+If successful, the output shows "Accepted".

 #### `--token` (required)